JeropLinet/python-project/README.md

 ```

 ## Execute program
-To run the program,run the following in the terminal
+To run the program, execute the following command in the terminal:

 ```bash
 python3 cli.py
 ```
+This will give you a number of choices; pick one.

 ## Technologies Used
 Python
-Github
+SQLite3
+GitHub

 ## Support and Contact details
 [My GitHub account] (https://github.com/JeropLinet)